Environment Variables¶

 Logging Configuration

-Format/handlers are configured internally; Hayhooks does not expose HAYHOOKS_LOG_FORMAT
+Format/handlers are configured internally; Hayhooks does not expose HAYHOOKS_LOG_FORMAT or HAYHOOKS_LOG_FILE env vars at this time.

 Usage Examples¶